A superior suburban solution

 Mow early on Saturday morning and start the weekend right, without waking up any late risers!

 Be the envy and not the enemy of your neighbours as you maintain your pristine and perfect lawn with a quick, quiet and eco-friendly Cub Cadet electric powered ride-on mower.

 For suburban backyards, the compact CC 30 E Electric Ride On Mower with 30" cutting deck will easily manouver around small or irregular shaped areas or lawns containing obstacles such as trees and garden beds.

-For large properties, the full-size XT1 LT42E Ride-on or ZT1 42E Zero Turn have a big 42-inch cutting deck, more battery power and greater range, making them the biggest and best electric mowers on the market.
+For large properties, the full-size XT1 LT42E Electric Ride-on mower has a big 42-inch cutting deck, more battery power and greater range, making it the biggest and best electric mower on the market.